 Transport chairs combine the portability of a rollator with the functionality of a wheelchair.
 They are usually made from flexible materials and lightweight metal, which makes them more portable than standard wheelchairs.

-The most significant difference between standard wheelchairs and transport wheelchairs is the type of wheels.
+The most significant difference between standard or recliner wheelchairs and transport wheelchairs is the type of wheels.
 Transport chairs have four small, equal-sized (or close to equal) wheels instead of two larger ones in the back.
 Unlike standard chairs, transport chairs are meant to be operated with assistance — since the back wheels are smaller, you can’t get the same leverage.

 A transport wheelchair is ideal for those with limited mobility who still live moderately active lifestyles.
 For example, if you’re comfortable walking for short distances but don’t have the stamina for a full daytrip to the museum with the kids or grandkids, the chair lets you enjoy the day without running out of strength.
 Transport wheelchairs, sometimes called transfer or travel wheelchairs, are compact enough to fit into a car, so you can easily take one from place to place.